tdevalekar52/CustomerPortal/README.md

 	1. git push -u origin master
 		(this will push your changes on git in modified section)

-	2. git commit - m "<Your-Comments-for-this-commit>"
-		(this will save your changes and merge changes )
+	2. git commit -a -m "<Your-Comments-for-this-commit>" (this will save your changes and merge changes )